Policy Number: E07.0

 Rochester Institute of Technology is committed to promoting academic excellence.
 As stated in our mission, teaching, scholarship, and service are our central enterprises, and effective teaching continues to be the hallmark of RIT.
 This policy assumes the dignity and academic freedom of individual faculty members and its implementation shall be guided by mutual trust.

-This policy on Annual Review and Development of Faculty establishes guidelines for the evaluation of the performance of each full-time faculty member against established university criteria and in accordance with the mission and goals of each faculty member's department and college.
+This policy establishes guidelines for the evaluation of the performance of each full-time faculty member against established university criteria and in accordance with the mission and goals of each faculty member's department and college.
 The results of the review will be used to:

-- Provide part of required documentation as specified in other policies;
+- provide part of the required documentation as specified in other policies;

 An underlying principle of this policy is that faculty review and development are closely related and work in concert to help faculty meet individual and institutional goals.